-Notes
+Notes:

-- Directors' fees for non-executive directors were approved by the shareholders as a lump sum at the AGM held in 2023. - (ii) Benefits-in-kind refer to benefits such as car, housing, club membership made available as appropriate. - (iii) The total remuneration of the top five key management personnel for 2023 was \$\$3,410,000. - (iv) No stock options or share-based incentives or awards were paid to directors and key management personnel in 2023.
+- (1) Directors' fees for non-executive directors were approved by the shareholders as a lump sum at the AGM held in 2024. - (2) Benefits-in-kind refer to benefits such as car, housing and club membership made available as appropriate. - (3) The total remuneration of the top two key management personnel (who are not directors) for 2024 was \$\$1,642,000. - (4) No stock options or share-based incentives or awards were paid to directors and key management personnel in 2024.